cooperrc/numpy_gsod2020/proposal.md

 # Specific Aims

-1. Organize the current documentation into
+## 1. Organize the current documentation into

-  1. Tutorial Space
+### Tutorial Space

 a.
 Absolute Beginner's Guide (move the lists to arrays here)

 b.
 Array Creation (built-in functions, read from csv's, saving-loading arrays)

+c.
+Indexing

 d.
-Indexing
-    b.
 Linear Algebra

-    c.
+e.
 Numpy for Matlab

-  2. How-to Space: A curated selection of notebooks or websites that demonstrate how to define a problem, how to approach the problem, and the final results
+### How-to Space: A curated selection of notebooks or websites that demonstrate
+  how to define a problem, how to approach the problem, and the final results

-  3. Explanation Space
+### Explanation Space

 a.
 Broadcasting

 b.
 Byte-swapping

 c.
 Array creation (raw bytes, library functions, read from disk)

-  4. Reference Space: leave in the current function help documentation and API's
+### Reference Space: leave in the current function help documentation and API's

 _This organization will help new users progress through documents and potential documentation contributors will have clear styles and formats to base future work_

-2. Edit the current tutorials (Beginner's Guide, Array Creation, Indexing, Linear Algebra, and Numpy for Matlab) to move reference information into the Explanation Space.
+## 2. Edit the current tutorials (Beginner's Guide, Array Creation, Indexing,
+Linear Algebra, and Numpy for Matlab) to move reference information into the Explanation Space.